 ANT X000 (not offered at FGC)

-Prior to the award of an associate in arts or baccalaureate degree, students who have no prior college credit and initially enter a Florida College System (FCS) or State University System (SUS) institution as a first-time-in-college student in fall 2018 or thereafter must meet the civic literacy requirement.
+Prior to the award of an associate in arts or baccalaureate degree, students who enter a Florida College System (FCS) or State University System (SUS) instition in fall 2021 or thereafter must meet the civic literacy requirements.

-(1) Successfully completing either POS 1041 - American Government or AMH 2020 - United States History from 1865 with a grade of C or higher
+(1) Successfully comple either POS 1041 - American Government or AMH 2020 - United States History from 1865 with a grade of C or higher

-(2) Achieving the standard score on one of the following assessments:
+(2) Achieve the standard score on one of the following assessments:

 |AP Government and Politics: United States